mvrahden/treasurer/README.md

 # API-Description

-In case of false usage each method throws an Error containing a message.
+In case of false usage each method throws an Error containing a hint to the usage-error.

 ## Read

+#### Method: `fileReader(): Function`
+* Entry point for the File Reader Functionality.

 #### Method: `readFrom(path: String): Object`
 - `path`: String containing the path to the file; e.g.:
   - relative Posix Path: `path/to/file.json`